L'Astrolabe icebreaker

 Review of L'Astrolabe icebreaker

-FNS L'Astrolabe is a French icebreaker specifically designed for operations in Antarctica.
-This is an icebreaking polar logistics (supply) vessel serving France's Dumont d'Urville Station (scientific station) in Adelie Land, Antarctica.
-The launched in 2017 new L'Astrolabe icebreaker replaced the old namesake (1986-built ship) owned by P&O Maritime Services (France).
+FNS L'Astrolabe is a French icebreaker specifically designed for Antarctic operations.
+She is a polar logistics (supply) vessel serving France's Dumont d'Urville Station in Adélie Land, Antarctica.
+Launched in 2017, the new L'Astrolabe replaced the old namesake (a 1986-built ship) previously owned by P&O Maritime Services (France).

 The vessel (IMO number 9797539) is France-flagged (MMSI 227819100).